-GSA is responsible for ensuring performance and compliance with the terms of OASIS SB and safeguarding the interests of the Government and the American taxpayer in its contractual relationships.
+GSA is responsible for ensuring performance and compliance with the terms of OASIS and safeguarding the interests of the Government and the American taxpayer in its contractual relationships.
 Additionally, GSA must ensure that Contractors receive impartial, fair, and equitable treatment.
-OASIS SB must be reserved for high performing OASIS SB Contractors.

-Accordingly, if the OASIS SB CO determines that any requirement of OASIS SB is not being met an OASIS SB Contractor may be placed into Dormant Status.
-Dormant status may be activated for a given OASIS SB Pool that a Contractor has been awarded or Dormant Status may be activated for all OASIS SB Pools.
+OASIS must be reserved for high performing OASIS Contractors.
+Accordingly, if the OASIS CO determines that any requirement of OASIS is not being met an OASIS Contractor may be placed into Dormant Status.
+Dormant status may be activated for a given OASIS Pool that a Contractor has been awarded or Dormant Status may be activated for all OASIS Pools.

-If Dormant Status is activated, the Contractor shall not be eligible to participate or compete in any subsequent task order Solicitations while the Contractor is in Dormant Status; however, Contractors placed in Dormant Status shall continue performance on previously awarded and active task orders, including the exercise of options and modifications at the task order level.
+If Dormant Status is activated, the Contractor shall not be eligible to participate or compete in any subsequent task order solicitations while the Contractor is in Dormant Status; however, Contractors placed in Dormant Status shall continue performance on previously awarded and active task orders, including the exercise of options and modifications at the task order level.

 Dormant Status is not a Debarment, Suspension, or Ineligibility as defined in FAR Subpart 9.4 or a Termination as defined in FAR Part 49.
-Dormant Status is a condition that applies to the OASIS SB contract only.
+Dormant Status is a condition that applies to the OASIS contract only.
 Grounds for being placed in Dormant Status specifically include, but are not limited to, trends or patterns of behavior associated with the failure to meet the deliverables and compliances specified under Section F.4.

-Except for automatic Dormancy due to FAR 52.219-28 size re-representation resulting in a change to the Contractor's size status from Small to Other Than Small (Per FAR 19.301-2(d)), dormant status will only be imposed after careful consideration of the situation and collaboration with the Contractor to resolve the issues.
-To place a Contractor in Dormant Status, the OASIS SB CO must first send a letter, in writing, to the Contractor regarding the poor performance or non-compliance issue.
-The Contractor shall have reasonable time, at the discretion of the OASIS SB CO, to provide the OASIS SB CO with a remediation plan to correct the deficiencies/issues.
-If the OASIS SB CO is satisfied with the Contractor's response, the Contractor will not be placed in Dormant Status.
-If the OASIS SB CO is not satisfied with the response, or the remediation plan is not effective, the OCO may issue a final decision, in writing, placing the Contractor in a Dormant Status.
-The OASIS SB CO final decision may be appealed to the OASIS SB Ombudsman under Alternative Disputes Resolution (ADR), as defined in FAR Subpart 33.201 and GSAM 533.214.
+Dormant status will only be imposed after careful consideration of the situation and collaboration with the Contractor to resolve the issues.
+To place a Contractor in Dormant Status, the OASIS CO must first send a letter to the Contractor regarding the poor performance or non-compliance issue.
+The Contractor shall have reasonable time, at the discretion of the OASIS CO, to provide the OASIS CO with a remediation plan to correct the deficiencies/issues.
+If the OASIS CO is satisfied with the Contractor's response, the Contractor will not be placed in Dormant Status.
+If the OASIS CO is not satisfied with the response, or the remediation plan is not effective, the OCO may issue a final decision, in writing, placing the Contractor in a Dormant Status.
+The OASIS CO final decision may be appealed to the OASIS Ombudsman under Alternative Disputes Resolution (ADR), as defined in FAR Subpart 33.201 and GSAM 533.214.
 Using ADR does not waive the Contractor's right to appeal to the Agency Board of Contract Appeals or United States Court of Federal Claims.